Shiven-saini/Shiven-saini/README.md

 ## Founder of PithuuOS

-I am founder of PithuuOS an ubuntu based linux distro that is optimized for visual experience and performance.
+I am a lead developer of PithuuOS an ubuntu based linux distro that is optimized for visual experience and performance.

 Visit PithuuOS💻 : https://www.sites.google.com/view/pithuuos